-We’ve just returned from Palm Springs Modernism Week, which is celebrating its 10th anniversary this year and runs through Feb.
-22, and we’ve got midcentury modern homes on the brain.
+After our visit to Palm Springs Modernism Week, we’ve got midcentury modern homes on the brain.
 With open floor plans and ample windows, the architectural style is unparalleled when it comes to opening up interior spaces and bringing the outdoors in.
 That said, we love design and décor too much to want to live in a time capsule; we crave the colors, patterns, fabrics, and furniture of today.
 So when we see a midcentury modern renovation that respects a home’s original architecture yet still feels current, we are wildly impressed and inspired.

-Scroll below to see a few of our favorite midcentury remodels—and click each image to take the full tour.
+Scroll below to see a few of our favorite midcentury remodels.

 Fashion designer Trina Turk and husband photographer Jonathan Skow purchased a legendary 1936 Streamline Moderne-style three-bedroom home in the hills of Palm Springs, which had been famously deemed “Ship of the Desert” in a 1937 cover story of Sunset.
 The couple set out on some light surface restorations, but after a fire burned the home down to its foundation, they enlisted famed architecture firm Marmol Radziner to guide them through a ground-up restoration.
 Carefully restored with a bright, well-edited view, the landmark home feels like a very fashionable time capsule.